From Collapse to Stability: A Knowledge-Driven Ensemble Framework for Scaling Up Click-Through Rate Prediction Models: Abstract

 \section{Abstract}

-Click-through rate (CTR) prediction plays a critical role in recommender systems and web searches.
-While many existing methods utilize ensemble learning to improve model performance, they typically limit the ensemble to two or three sub-networks, with little exploration of larger ensembles.
-In this paper, we investigate larger ensemble networks and find three inherent limitations in commonly used ensemble learning method: (1) performance degradation with more networks; (2) sharp decline and high variance in sub-network performance; (3) large discrepancies between sub-network and ensemble predictions.
+Click-through rate (CTR) prediction plays a crucial role in modern recommender systems.
+While many existing methods utilize ensemble networks to improve CTR model performance, they typically restrict the ensemble to only two or three sub-networks.
+Whether increasing the number of sub-networks consistently enhances CTR model performance to align with scaling laws remains unclear.
+In this paper, we investigate larger ensemble networks and find three inherent limitations in commonly used ensemble methods: (1) performance degradation as the number of sub-networks increases; (2) sharp declines and high variance in sub-network performance; and (3) significant discrepancies between sub-network and ensemble predictions.
+Meanwhile, we analyze the underlying causes of these limitations from the perspective of dimensional collapse: the collapse within sub-networks becomes increasingly severe as the number of sub-networks grows, leading to a lower knowledge abundance.

-To simultaneously address the above limitations, this paper investigates potential solutions from the perspectives of Knowledge Distillation (KD) and Deep Mutual Learning (DML).
-Based on the empirical performance of these methods, we combine them to propose a novel model-agnostic Ensemble Knowledge Transfer Framework (EKTF).
-Specifically, we employ the collective decision-making of the students as an abstract teacher to guide each student (sub-network) towards more effective learning.
-Additionally, we encourage mutual learning among students to enable knowledge acquisition from different views.
+In this paper, we employ knowledge transfer methods, such as Knowledge Distillation (KD) and Deep Mutual Learning (DML), to address the aforementioned limitations.
+We find that KD enables CTR models to better follow scaling laws, while DML reduces variance among sub-networks and minimizes discrepancies with ensemble predictions.
+Furthermore, by combining KD and DML, we propose a model-agnostic and hyperparameter-free Knowledge-Driven Ensemble Framework (KDEF) for CTR Prediction.
+Specifically, we employ students' collective decision-making as an abstract teacher to guide each student (sub-network).
+Moreover, we encourage mutual learning among students to enable knowledge acquisition from different views.
 To address the issue of balancing the loss hyperparameters, we design a novel examination mechanism to ensure tailored teaching from teacher-to-student and selective learning in peer-to-peer.
-Experimental results on five real-world datasets demonstrate the effectiveness and compatibility of EKTF.
-The code, running logs, and detailed hyperparameter configurations are available at: \url{https://github.com/salmon1802/EKTF}.
+Experimental results on five real-world datasets demonstrate the effectiveness, compatibility, and flexibility of KDEF.
+The code, running logs, and detailed hyperparameter configurations are available at: \url{https://github.com/salmon1802/KDEF}.